Insightful Geographic Data Processing

-In addition, i2D has a large network of geotechnical, geophysical and bathymetric surveyors at its disposal who can punctually acquire and deliver high-quality datasets.
+In addition, i2D has a large network of geotechnical, geophysical and bathymetric surveyors able to acquire and deliver high-quality datasets on schedule.

-Bathymetric survey data is essential for estimating and monitoring dredging works. i2D’s hydrographic surveying solutions include:
+Bathymetric survey data is essential in order to estimate and monitor dredging works underwater. i2D’s hydrographic surveying solutions include:

-- Pre and post dredging bathymetric surveys and mapping
+- Pre-dredging and post-dredging bathymetric surveys and mapping

 - Volume calculations and visualisation